Online Master of Arts in Communication

 What can I do with a master's in communication?

-The master's degree in communication is for working professionals who want to change their career or become a better communicator.
-Graduates of this online master's degree become skilled at creating arguments, motivating others and communicating to global audiences.
-Students also learn about conflict resolution and negotiation practices.
-Master's degree communication students also learn crisis management, collaboration, team building, and leadership.
+The master's in communication degree is for working professionals who want to change their career or become a better communicator.
+Graduates of this online master's degree become skilled at creating arguments, motivating others and communicating to global audiences, all of which are beneficial across many fields.

-Graduates with a master’s in communication can expect to find work in sales, marketing, management, human resources, public relations, fundraising, healthcare, the government, nonprofits and more.
+You’ll also have the opportunity to research communication topics that most interest you and better suit your passions and career goals.
+Graduates with a master’s in communication can expect to find work in sales, marketing, management, human resources, public relations, fundraising, health care, the government, nonprofits and more.

 Coursework for a master’s in communication

-You’ll complete core courses in communication research methods and theory.
-You’ll also select from courses covering a variety of topics, including communication and gender, communication in the workplace, communication in global contexts and more.
+In the online master’s in communication, you’ll complete core courses in communication research methods and theory.
+You’ll also choose from elective courses covering a variety of topics, including communication and gender, communication in the workplace, communication in global contexts and more.
 Finally, you’ll complete a training and development module in your capstone course that solves a problem tailored to your personal interests, needs and goals.